Chris Kelly (writer): Saturday Night Live

 In August 2016, it was announced that Kelly and Schneider would be co-head writers for SNL's 42nd season.
 Kelly was the first openly gay head writer of SNL.
 Both Kelly and Schneider left SNL after the completion of the 42nd season.

 Broad City

-Kelly is also a writer and consulting producer on Comedy Central's Broad City, which earned him a nomination for the Writers Guild of America Award for Television: Comedy Series.
-He was a self described fan of the Broad City web series and joined the show as a writer and consulting producer when it was picked up as a series on Comedy Central.
+Kelly was also a writer and consulting producer on Comedy Central's Broad City, which earned him a nomination for the Writers Guild of America Award for Television: Comedy Series.
+He was a self-described fan of the Broad City web series and joined the show as a writer and consulting producer when it was picked up as a series on Comedy Central.

 The Other Two

-Along with SNL co-headwriter Schneider, Kelly is the creator and executive producer (along with Lorne Michaels) of The Other Two, which premiered on January 24, 2019 on Comedy Central.
+Along with SNL co-headwriter Schneider, Kelly is the creator and executive producer (along with Lorne Michaels) of The Other Two, which premiered on January 24, 2019, on Comedy Central.
 The show stars Drew Tarver, Heléne Yorke, Molly Shannon, Ken Marino, and Case Walker.
+Season 3 received an Emmy nomination for Outstanding Writing for a Comedy Series.